-Key Audit Matters How our audit addressed the Key Audit Matters i) Adoption of Centralized Statutory Branch Audit During the FY 2021 - 22, with an objective to reduce the time and effort involved in the financial statements closure process, the Bank discontinued the process of appointing Branch Statutory Auditors and has implemented verticalization of its processes and centralization of audits of its branch network.
-Our audit approach/procedures included the following: Understanding the implementation of the intern controls adopted by the bank w.r.t centralization of branch audits including the information / data to be uploaded on the VDR platform.
-Accordingly, in FY 2021-22 the Joint Statutory Auditors have conducted a Centralized Statutory Branch Audit based on the bank regions allocated and agreed upon mutually.
-Selection of Branches for performing a detailed aud for selective branches.
-The basis of sample branch selected by us include criteria's like: Top 20 branches in accordance with the RBI circul Centralization of audit generally leads to concentration of audit work at the Head Office for all departments like Corporate Financial Management (CFM), Credit Monitoring, Management Information System (MIS) - cell in Data Science Department (which includes 'Norms on eligibility, empanelment and appointment Statutory Branch Auditors in Public Sector Banks fro the year 2020-21 and onwards; Branches with top Advances; uploading of data on a cloud-based platform).
-Since the centralization of audit was adopted for the Branches with Stressed Portfolios.
-Review of selective branches' data through virtuenvironments first time by the Bank, we considered this as a Key Audit Matter.
-Verification of the Banking operations undertaken the Branches and whether the same are in line with t Bank's policies and procedures; - Verification of advances based on its classification a NPA provisioning as per IRAC norms; Review of Inspection/ Concurrent Audit / Credit Au Reports related to the selected branches; - Analysis of Bank Level Data for Advances, Stress Advances, Restructured Advances and Non Performi Advances.
-Reperformance of interest calculati of selective data.
-Also reviewed documentation advances for samples selected at Bank Level; - Analysis of Bank Level data for Deposits, Curre Accounts and Saving Bank Accounts details a reperformance of interest calculation of selective data - Analysis of Bank Level data for expenditure and oth accounts; - Interaction with respective departments at head off and head of verticals related to Branch Operation; - Compliance with the RBI regulations
+- Understanding the implementation of the internal controls adopted by the bank w.r.t centralization of branch audits including the information / data to be uploaded on the VDR platform. - Selection of Branches for performing a detailed audit for selective branches.
+The basis of sample branches selected by us include criteria's like: - Top 20 branches in accordance with the RBI circular 'Norms on eligibility, empanelment and appointment of Statutory Branch Auditors in Public Sector Banks from the year 2020-21 and onwards; - Branches with top Advances; - Branches with Stressed Portfolios. - Review of selective branches' data through virtual environments - Verification of the Banking operations undertaken by the Branches and whether the same are in line with the Bank's policies and procedures: - Verification of advances based on its classification and NPA provisioning as per IRAC norms; - Review of Inspection/ Concurrent Audit / Credit Audit Reports related to the selected branches; - Analysis of Bank Level Data for Advances, Stressed Advances, Restructured Advances and Non Performing Advances.
+Reperformance of interest calculation of selective data.
+Also reviewed documentation for advances for samples selected at Bank Level; - Analysis of Bank Level data for Deposits, Current Accounts and Saving Bank Accounts details and reperformance of interest calculation of selective data; - Analysis of Bank Level data for expenditure and other accounts: - Interaction with respective departments at head office and head of verticals related to Branch Operation; - Compliance with the RBI regulations